moshix/mvs/README.md

 # MVS, and VM Goodies

 Tapes are the standard way to exchange files, utilities and information between mainframes.
 Some mainframe shops are now connected thru the HNET Bitnet II international dial-up network.
-I also noticed that recently the industry is moving towards a new fad called the "World Wide Web", which is why I now make this colleciton of tools and utiliteis available on Github on this crazy new world of the Internet!
+I also noticed that recently the industry is moving towards a new fad called the "World Wide Web", which is why I now make this colleciton of tools and utiliteis available on Github in this crazy new world of the Internet!

 For more information on HNET/Bitnet II, chck out here: http://moshix.dynu.net